Baeyung/Beetle/README.md

 ## Final Result
 ###### Login & Signup Page
 This is where the farmer can login to our platform using email only.
-Furthermore, he can create a new account to access the platform and also use the functionality to reset his password incase he has forgotten it.
+Furthermore, he can create a new account to access the platform and also use the functionality to reset his password in-case he has forgotten it.
 This is shown in the videos below.

 https://user-images.githubusercontent.com/75621461/172355273-0bf786ce-5df7-495a-99f2-c091be6990d9.mp4